Thursday, December 31, 1903

 him in the hotel not by a guest of the hotel

-but by a stranger who darted in the door
+but by a stranger who said he was in a hurry

-to catch a train to Chicago and offering
+to catch a train to Chicago.
+He paid

 Wednesday, January 6, 1904 (approximate